Full of Myself

 In this vulnerable exploration of personal identity, the New York Times bestselling author of I’m Still Here chronicles her efforts to live as her full self in a society that wants women—and Black women in particular—to do anything but that.

-At the height of her success as an antiracism educator and writer, Austin Channing Brown reached a crossroads.
+As an antiracism educator and writer leading through America’s cycles of racial unrest, Austin Channing Brown reached a crossroads.
 “I love my work,” she writes, “and I am tired.
+We are tired.
 Tired of protesting.
-Tired of ‘saving democracy.'
-Tired of expending all the energy it takes to bust out of America’s tiny boxes.”
+Tired of ‘saving democracy.’
+Tired of educating and explaining.”
 She began to ask, “What do I deserve, not just as a citizen but as a human?”

-Full of Myself is her answer to that question.
-Weaving personal narrative with perceptive social commentary, she offers a look at the mechanisms that limit who Black women are allowed to be—at work, at home, in community—and the defining moments when she decided that all the women within her should be free.
-From skinny dipping in the ocean to becoming a mom, she delves into the drama of life and invites women to begin defining themselves not by the tiny boxes handed to us, but as a people born free—free in spirit, free in hope, free in joy.
+Full of Myself answers that question.
+Weaving personal narrative with perceptive social commentary, Brown offers a look at the mechanisms that limit who Black women are allowed to be—at work, at home, in community—and the defining moments when she decided that self-possession is the justice work she had been made to undervalue.
+From skinny-dipping in the ocean to becoming a mom, she delves into the drama of life and invites readers to begin defining themselves not as empty vessels to improve the world, but as a people born free in spirit, in hope, in joy.

 © Carol Lee Rose

-Austin Channing Brown is a speaker, writer, and media producer providing inspired leadership on racial justice in America.
-She is the author of I’m Still Here: Black Dignity in a World Made for Whiteness and the executive producer of the web series The Next Question.
-Her writing and work have been featured by outlets such as On Being, Chicago Tribune, Christianity Today, Sojourners, Shondaland, and WNYC.
+Austin Channing Brown is an author and speaker providing inspired leadership on racial justice in America.
+She is the New York Times bestselling author of I’m Still Here: Black Dignity in a World Made for Whiteness, a Reese’s Book Club pick.
+Her work has been featured by outlets such as On Being, Chicago Tribune, and WNYC.
 View titles by Austin Channing Brown

 About